Fabrizio-Caruso/CROSS-LIB/README.md

 ```
 where commands are `create`,`build`,`delete`,`clean`,`list`,`help`.

+The following sections will show how to use this script in the my common use-cases.

 ## HOW TO COMPILE GAMES AND TESTS

 In order to compile the game you need: